nbrochec/realtimeIPTrecognition/README.md

 | `--buffer_size`     | Specify audio buffer size.                                       | Integer                        | `256`           |
 | `--moving_average`  | Window size for smoothing predictions with a moving average.        | Integer                        | `5`             |

-Predictions [0, n_class-1] are sent via UDP through port 5005 with a `/class` adress.
+Predictions [0, n_class-1] are sent via UDP through port 5005 with a `/class` address.
-Use an UDP receiver to retrieve the predictions.
+Use a UDP receiver to retrieve the predictions.

 ## Related works
 If you use this code in your research, please cite the following papers.